 Significant figures express uncertainty or precision.
 The more significant figures in a measurement, the more precise the measurement.
 There are six basic rules dealing with significant figures.

 - All zeros between other significant digits are significant.

 - The most significant figure, also called most significant digit, is the leftmost non-zero digit.
 For example: in the number 0.00321, the most significant figure is the 3.

 - The least significant figure, or least significant digit is the rightmost digit.
 In the number 54.321, the least significant figure is 1.
 Keep in mind, zero can be the least significant digit.
 For example, the zero in 4.320 is the least significant figure.

-- Any zero digit to the right of the decimal point is significant.
+- Any zero digit to the right of the decimal point and at the end of the number is significant.

 - If no decimal point is present, the rightmost non-zero digit is the least significant figure.